 Contribute to the documentation

 Contributing to the documentation is described in detail in the documentation guide.
-The short story is that you need to sign up for the DHIS 2 documenters team, then you can check out the source code in Docbook format with Bazaar from lp:~dhis2-documenters/dhis2/dhis2-docbook-docs The branch page is located here.
+You can check out the source code in Markdown format from GitHub from here.